 Using your textured paint, take a sea sponge with its unique pores to create a patterned effect on walls or ceilings.
 Simply paint the wall first in a color one tone lighter, then go over it again with the darker by dipping your sponge in the paint and applying in random areas.

 5. Colorwash for added character

-Colorwashing is a relaxed finish you can create by water down your top coat paint to a runny consistency then swipe over the walls in a crosshatch pattern with a sponge for a cloudy look.
-Perfect for bedrooms, bathrooms or children’s rooms, it can be applied evenly as a finish or more casually, as in the bathroom above.
+Colorwashing is a relaxed finish you can create by watering down your top coat paint to a runny consistency then swipe over the walls in a crosshatch pattern with a sponge for a cloudy look.
+Perfect for bedrooms or children’s rooms, and as a paint finish for bathrooms, it can be applied evenly as a finish or more casually, as in the bathroom above.